Towards Learning to Speak and Hear Through Multi-Agent Communication over a Continuous Acoustic Channel: ENVIRONMENT

-In our environment we have modelled the task of the Speaker agent as a discrete problem.
-Despite this, the combination of both agents and their environment is a continuous communication task; in our communication channel, we apply continuous signal transforms which can be motivated by real acoustic environments.
-The Listener also needs to take in and process a noisy acoustic signal.
-It is true that the Speaker outputs a discrete sequence; what we have done here is to equip the Speaker with articulatory capabilities so that these do not need to be learned by the model.
-There are studies that consider how articulation can be learned~\citep{howard-etal-2014-learning,asada-2016-modeling,rasilo-rasanen-2017-online}, but none of these do so in an RL environment, rather using a form of imitation learning.
-In Section~\ref{sec:discussion} we discuss how future work could consider learning the articulation process itself within our environment, and the challenges involved in doing so.
+Since we use an existing text-to-speech system for the Speaker's output, the Speaker's task has in effect been converted to a discrete communication problem.
+However, the combination of both agents and their environment is {still} a continuous communication task: the noisy channel is based on real acoustic environments and the Listener takes in a noisy acoustic signal {(see Section~\ref{sec:acoustic_channel} for full details)}.
+What we have done here is to equip the Speaker with articulatory capabilities so that these do not need to be learned by the model.
+Some studies consider how articulation can be learned~\citep{howard-etal-2014-learning, asada-2016-modeling, rasilo-rasanen-2017-online}, but none of these do so in an RL environment, rather using a form of imitation learning.
+In Section~\ref{sec:discussion}, we discuss how future work could consider learning the articulation process itself within our environment, and the challenges involved in doing so.

-\section{Learning to Speak and Hear Using RL}
+\section{LEARNING TO SPEAK AND HEAR USING RL}

-To train our agents, we use deep Q-learning \citep{mnih-etal-2013-playing}.
-For the Speaker agent, this means predicting the action-value of phone sequences.
-The Listener agent predicts the value of selecting each classification target $\hat{\boldsymbol s} \in \mathcal{S}$.
+In this section, we first discuss the model implementations that allow us to speak and hear.
+We then cover the communication channel and how we optimise our agents.
+To train our agents, we {compare} REINFORCE \citep{williams-1992-reinforce} (used in previous language emergence studies) to DQN \citep{mnih-etal-2013-playing}.
+Finally, we cover other important implementation details, such as the model parameters, environmental setup, and discrete baseline system.

-\subsection{Speaker Model}
+\subsection{Speaker model}